-Figure 25: Chemical structure of tertiary amine.
+Figure 25: Schematic structure of a tertiary amine.

 Steric hindrance and electronic effects of the substituent groups are the two main tools used to adjust the relative catalytic activity of the various tertiary amines.
 In some foam systems, specific combinations of amines are used to balance the rates of the gelation and blow reactions.[53][51][54].